 In this paper, we consider the following system set in $\Omega := \T \times [0,\pi]$:

-where $\T =(-\pi,\pi]$ is the circle, $\rho_M = \frac{1}{2\pi^2}\int_\Omega \rho dx$, $n$ is the outward unit normal vector of $\p \Omega$, $\Delta_N$ is the Neumann Laplacian and $g\in\mathbb{R}$ is the Rayleigh number representing the strength of buoyancy.
+where $\T =(-\pi,\pi]$ is the circle, $\rho_M = \frac{1}{2\pi^2}\int_\Omega \rho dx$, $\Delta_N$ is the Neumann Laplacian and $g\in\mathbb{R}$ is the Rayleigh number representing the strength of buoyancy.
 By maximum principle, the solution $\rho(t,x)$ remains nonnegative given that it remains regular.
 We keep the same equation for the chemical $c$ as in \eqref{ks1} assuming that its diffusion and production remain faster than other relevant time scales.

 The system \eqref{eq:KSIPM} comprises perhaps the most widely studied form of the Patlak-Keller-Segel equation in the parabolic-elliptic version coupled with a fluid flow evolving according to Darcy's law, a common model of flow in porous media.
 The two equations are coupled via buoyancy force.
 Note that when $\rho$ is only advected by $u$ (without diffusion or aggregation), \eqref{eq:KSIPM} becomes the incompressible porous media (IPM) equation, where it is an open question whether smooth initial density can lead to a finite time blowup - although global well-posedness is known when the initial data is close to certain stable steady states \cite{CGO, ElgindiIPM, CCL}.